PhilipWaldman/YouTube-Downloader/README.md

 5. If the tool is taking a long time with downloading because you thought it was a good idea to download a playlist or channel with a **lot** of video but don't feel like waiting until it's done, pressing CTRL-C will terminate the tool.
 6. If the tool got quit for any reason, it can be started again by going back to step 3.
 7. When done, deactivate the virtual environment: `deactivate`

+## Future Features

+- Option to only download the audio of the video and save it to an MP3 file.
+- Highest resolution video download using DASH streaming.
+Audio and video have to be downloaded separately and combined later. https://pytube.io/en/latest/user/streams.html